A citation is an online mention of a business that features the Name, Address, and Phone number (NAP) of the business.

 Having a range of accurate citations also tells search engines that a business is prominent, or well-known, which search engines also use as a factor to determine the influence a business has in their local results.

 There are many different directories a business could and should be listed on, but creating these listings and keeping them updated and consistent is time-consuming and even a little boring!
 It’s a very manual task which takes a lot of time researching and well as inputting.

 This is where the BrightLocal Citation Tracker tool can help.
 Citation Tracker automates the process of finding and auditing your citations, enabling you to quickly see where a business is listed, what data is displayed about the business, and where competitors are listed but the business is not.

-Citation Tracker reports display a list of all the sites and directories where a business is listed, known as ‘Active Citations’.
+Citation Tracker reports display a list of all the sites and directories where a business is listed, known as ‘Live Citations’.

 For the most important directories (e.g. Yelp, Google, Yellowpages.com) the tool performs a full audit of the core business data (NAP) displayed on the directory, identifying errors and inconsistencies in the data which are then highlighted in red font.
 This allows you to quickly audit a business’s citations without the hours of manual research or messy spreadsheets.

 Citation Tracker tool also looks at competitors of the business (using the top-ranking businesses in the same business category found on Google My Business) and scours the web to identify their citations.
-This gives the business a list of potential new citation sites which they might be able to feature on.
+This gives the business a list of citations sites that they might be able to feature on.

 Citation Tracker is used by thousands of agencies to audit clients’ digital presences and plan effective strategies.
 Many customers also use the reports generated to help them educate prospects or clients on their current citation footprint, making it easy to visualize how Google views a business whilst helping the client to understand the value of citation management.